limbo-works/Limbo.Umbraco.TwentyThree/README.md

 ## Dependencies

 - [**Umbraco 10**](https://github.com/umbraco/Umbraco-CMS)
-The package currently only supports Umbraco 10.
+The package currently only supports Umbraco 10 and 11.
+While build against Umbraco 10, the package can also be used with Umbraco 11.

 - [**Skybrud.Essentials.Http**](https://github.com/skybrud/Skybrud.Essentials.Http)
 Our package for making HTTP requests.